Brandawg93/homebridge-nest-cam/README.md

 A: Audio is not supported at this time.
 For more info, please read this [issue](https://github.com/Brandawg93/homebridge-nest-cam2/issues/1).

+Q: Why is the stream slow/lagging/skipping?

+A: Your device running Homebridge must encode the stream into a format that iOS can recognize.
+This requires significant processing power for devices such as a Raspberry Pi.
+For more info, please read this [issue](https://github.com/Brandawg93/homebridge-nest-cam2/issues/15).

+**Other asked questions can be found [here](https://github.com/Brandawg93/homebridge-nest-cam2/issues?utf8=%E2%9C%93&q=label%3Aquestion+).**

 ## Installation
 1. Install ffmpeg
 2. Install this plugin using: npm install -g homebridge-nest-cam2